irchou/cse15l-lab-reports/week-1-lab-report.md

 **Command with no arguments**
 ![Image](ls with no args.png)
 The working directory when the command was ran is /home/lecture1.
 In this case, the working directory contained a folder called messages, and files called Hello.class, Hello.java, and README.
-After running the ls command with no arguments, a list of subitems in the working directory is printed.
+After running the ls command with no arguments, a list of items in the working directory is printed.
 The output was not an error.

 **Command with a path to a directory**